 What is crowdfunding and how could I use it for my business?

-Up until the last decade or so, securing a bank loan or a government grant would be your best bet in order to secure funding for your new business.
+Up until the last decade or so, securing a bank loan or a government grant would be your best bet for securing startup finance.
 But thanks to ever-evolving technologies, a huge number of companies are now relying on crowdfunding to get started trading.

-If you’re new to the concept, crowdfunding is simply the act of persuading lots of individuals to donate very small amounts of money towards your cause.
-The idea is simple: if enough people like your business idea and are willing to donate £5 or £10 in order to help you launch that idea, you could easily end up making thousands of pounds.
+If you’re new to the concept, crowdfunding is simply the act of persuading lots of individuals to donate very small amounts of money toward your cause.
+The idea is simple: if enough people like your business idea and are willing to donate £5 or £10 in order to help you launch that idea, you could easily end up making thousands of pounds in startup finance.

 Crowdfunding has almost become a cultural phenomenon in its own right – with musicians, charities and artists all using increasingly popular web platforms to secure funds for their projects.
 There are now more than 600 crowdfunding sites all across the globe, and chances are you’ve already heard of some of the more popular sites like Kickstarter, GoFundMe and Indiegogo.